-There are many tribunals in the State that make binding decisions about people's rights.
-A rights tribunal acts like a court; it interprets and applies the law to make binding decisions on disputes between different parties.
+There are many tribunals in Ireland that make binding decisions about people's rights but are not a court of law.
+A rights tribunal acts like a court but is not part of the courts system.
+It interprets and applies the law to make binding decisions on disputes between different parties.

-A rights tribunal is established when the Government proposes a Bill that is passed by both Houses of the Oireachtas.
-A rights tribunal is usually set up to provide a quick, informal and inexpensive alternative to the courts system in a specific area of law, for example, employment law.
-Rights tribunals deal with a wide range of different types of disputes.
+Rights tribunals are established by an Act of the Oireachtas.
+Their purpose is to provide a quick, informal and inexpensive alternative to the courts system in a specific area of law (for example, employment law).
+Rights tribunals deal with a wide range of disputes.

-The legislation establishing the tribunal sets out how many members will sit on the tribunal and whether they will be lawyers, civil servants or representatives of industry.
-It will also set out the powers of the tribunal and the procedures that will be applied.
+The legislation establishing the tribunal sets out how many members will sit on it and if they will be lawyers, civil servants or representatives of industry.
+It also sets out the powers of the tribunal and the procedures that will be applied.

-However, the legislation may also provide that there is no appeal to the court except by way of judicial review in the High Court.
+The legislation may also state that there is no appeal to the court except by way of judicial review in the High Court.
 This means that the court will not substitute its own verdict for the decision made by the tribunal, but will ensure that the decision was made fairly.
-If the decision of the tribunal was made without following fair procedures, it may be set aside by the High Court.
+If the decision of the tribunal was made without following fair procedures, it may be set aside (cancelled) by the High Court.

 The State pays the cost of running a rights tribunal.
 Parties appearing before a rights tribunal generally have to pay for their own legal representation.

 Examples of rights tribunals

 - Criminal Injuries Compensation Tribunal: This tribunal decides the level of compensation to be paid to persons who have suffered injuries in the course of a criminal act.

 - Workplace Relations Commission: This tribunal investigates disputes between employers and employees and makes recommendations.